zoumson/FunctionArgumentsTemplate/README.md

 Except for functions with variable-length argument lists, the number of arguments in a function call must be the same as the number of parameters in the function definition.
 This number can be zero.
 * The maximum number of arguments (and corresponding parameters) is 253 for a single function.
 * Arguments are separated by commas.
 However, the comma is not an operator in this context, and the arguments can be evaluated by the compiler in any order.
 There is, however, a sequence point before the actual call.
 * Arguments are passed by value; that is, when a function is called, the parameter receives a copy of the argument's value, not its address.
-This rule applies to all scalar values, structures, and unions passed as arguments.
+This rule applies to all scalar values, structures, and unions passed as arguments.`move` contructor can help reduce the duplication if the argument value is used only once.
 * Modifying a parameter does not modify the corresponding argument passed by the function call.
 However, because arguments can be addresses or pointers, a function can use addresses to modify the values of variables defined in the calling function.
 * In the old style, parameters that are not explicitly declared are assigned a default type of int .
 * The scope of function parameters is the function itself.
 Therefore, parameters of the same name in different functions are unrelated.
+This project focus on regrouping the set of a arguments(over 253 parameters can be processed) of a function in a *nutshell*, let's say `all`, then assign each argument its value respectively as `all.arg1=..; all.arg2=..; all.arg3=..; ...all.arg.argn=..;` within the function body/scope.

 <!--Built with -->
 ### Built With